Or maybe not.

 “Our clocks are not meant to make these sharp adjustments.
 Try to do some preparatory adjustment or slow shifting over time,” said Hasler.

-3. We spend that extra hour at the bar
+3. Don't spend that extra hour at the bar.

 Some people use that extra hour to socialize.
 They rationalize they can sleep in later the next day.